Diamond Offshore Drilling, Inc. [DO] – The Fundamentals are a good enough reason to be bullish on DO

 Shifting the focus to workforce efficiency, Diamond Offshore Drilling, Inc. [DO] earns $392,258 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 4.53 and its Total Asset Turnover is 0.16.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.45 and its Current Ratio is 1.51.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.87, which indicates that it is 6.20% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 31.29.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.87, which indicates that it is 6.89% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 25.69.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Diamond Offshore Drilling, Inc. [DO] a Reliable Buy?